things begin with anticipation

 the problem isn’t you

-inside this frame
+is caught inside the frame

 of being me

-things end with great frustration
+things implode in great frustration

-and ever building impatience
+and ever building aggravation

 only to be stuck in evasions